-Islam became widespread among the Rutul during the tenth and eleventh centuries.
+Islam became widespread among the Rutul from the seventh century.
 Today, the Rutul are virtually all Muslim.
 Each settlement had a mosque and Muslim religious leaders.
 However, mingled with their Islamic practices were various ancient beliefs: a nature cult, hunting and fertility cults, animal worship, and occult rituals connected to family life and labor activities.
 They performed magic rites to summon sunshine or rain, and worshippers flocked to sacred groves, mountains, springs, tombs, and other sites connected with Muslim saints.
 Magical remedies were popular, including talismans (objects believed to confer supernatural powers or protection), "holy" water, earth from saints' tombs, and all kinds of invocations to false gods.

 Most of the Rutul have not heard a clear presentation of the gospel.
 Disciple making efforts are active, and they need prayer.

 Scripture Prayers for the Rutul in Azerbaijan.

 |Frontier People Group||No|